Canon 50D vs 6D Mark II

 Feature comparison: Canon 50D vs 6D Mark II

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 50D and the 6D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 6D Mark II offers a wider field of view (98%) than the one in the 50D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 6D Mark II has a higher magnification (0.72x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 50D and Canon 6D Mark II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 50D has one, while the 6D Mark II does not.
 While the built-in flash of the 50D is not very powerful, it can at times be useful as a fill-in light.The 6D Mark II has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 50D does not have a selfie-screen.